sagnikghosal007/sagnikghosal007/README.md

 ### ⚡ Fun Facts

 - I love clean architecture and scalable backend systems.
+- I love design microservices based ai powered systems integrating then to my java applications
+- I love to explore how event driven architecture and distributed microservices works internally
 - I’m always up for a hackathon or coding challenge!
+BRING IT ON!
 - I love a good cup of coffee while coding ☕🧠

 ---